-Still need help lets check disk drive for errors that may causing the boot error.
-You Can Run CHKDKS command to Check the Drive Errors And add some extra parameter to force chkdsk to fix the Errors.
-To Do this on the same Command prompt type command chkdsk /f /r /x And hit the enter key to execute the command.
+Still need help lets to check the disk drive for errors that may cause the boot error.
+You Can Run CHKDKS command to Check the Drive Errors And add some extra parameters to force chkdsk to fix the Errors.
+To-Do this on the same Command prompt type command chkdsk /f /r /x And hit the enter key to execute the command.
 This will scan and check the disk drive for errors.
 If found any the chkdsk utility try to repair them if possible.
 Wait until 100% complete the repair process.

 Repair Corrupted System Files

-Note: If the SFC scan results windows resource protection found corrupt files but was unable to fix some of them, Then run the DISM command (dism /online /Cleanup-image /restorehealth).
-Which repair the system image and enable SFC to do its job, you can read more about DISM command from here.
+Note: If the SFC scan results in windows resource protection found corrupt files but were unable to fix some of them, Then run the DISM command (dism /online /Cleanup-image /restorehealth).
+Which repairs the system image and enables SFC to do its job, you can read more about DISM command from here.

 Change Primary partition as active

-If perform Above solutions Still getting no boot device found, No Boot Device Available etc ?
-Then Try to Change the primary partition of your hard drive as Active partition.
-If due to any reason ( by mistake ) primary partition(where the operating system is installed) of your hard drive is inactive that may cause No bootable device error.
+If perform Above solutions Still getting no boot device found, No Boot Device Available, etc?
+Then Try to Change the primary partition of your hard drive to an Active partition.
+If due to any reason ( by mistake ) primary partition(where the operating system is installed) of your hard drive is inactive that may cause A bootable device error.

-To fix this Again open command prompt from advanced options then perform command below one by one and hit the enter key to execute the command.
+To fix this Again open the command prompt from advanced options then perform commands below one by one and hit the enter key to execute the command.

 DiskPart list disk select disk 0 list volume select volume 3 ( Select the Os isstalled Volume numbber,for you the voulume numver may different ) active exit